Frequently Asked Questions – Quick Links:

 Q: Can you bill directly to my extended health insurance?

-A: Yes, we can ‘direct bill’ to most insurance companies.
+A: Typically, yes, we can ‘direct bill’ to most insurance companies.

 Q: How much does my extended health insurance cover?